Everything You Need to Know About the Kinyarwanda Language

 After the release of Black Panther, everybody wished Wakanda was real and not only because it is a beautiful place but because of what it represents.
 But that’s the thing about movies and TV shows, no matter how much we like them, we can’t live in the world they have created, we have to exist in the real world.
 And the real world can be pretty disappointing at times.
 For instance, there is no metal named Vibranium in the real world, no king in an African country with superpowers.
 But just because our world can’t live up to the universe shown in the movies, doesn’t mean it is all bad.

 There are plenty of things in the real world that can give a tough competition to the movies.
 In fact, there are things on earth that you won’t find in any of the movies.
 The problem is that most of us are unaware of these hidden gems, simply because we are too caught up in the stereotypes we have created.
 Everyone thinks that Asians are super smart.
-But that stereotype often adds a tremendous pressure on Asian kids who fail to perform well at school.
-Such stereotypes leave ever lasting impact on people.
+But that stereotype often adds tremendous pressure on Asian kids who fail to perform well at school.
+Such stereotypes leave an everlasting impact on people.

 Just like people in the West have stereotypes about Asians, Asians imagine life is great for everyone living in Europe or the USA.
-But in truth, the homeless in America live a pretty tough life and do not enjoy the white privilege that their fellow country men abuse freely.
+But in truth, the homeless in America live a pretty tough life and do not enjoy the white privilege that their fellow countrymen abuse freely.
 There are also a few stereotypes that almost everyone in the world thinks are true, except the people they are about.
-For instance, majority of people think that Africa is this scary place where crime and diseases are common and no one is ever safe.
+For instance, the majority of people think that Africa is a scary place where crime and diseases are common and no one is ever safe.
 Although that thought may be true about some little part of the African continent, it doesn’t apply to every country in Africa.
 And if we are talking about crimes, then don’t they happen everywhere in the world?

 What language is Kinyarwanda?